Union Rags: Background

-Union Rags is a bay with a white blaze sired by Dixie Union who won the Haskell Invitational Handicap in 2000 before becoming a successful stallion.
-His dam, Tempo, was a granddaughter of the 1000 Guineas winner Glad Rags.
+Union Rags is a bay with a white blaze (a wide white stripe down the middle of the face); his sire (father) is Dixie Union who won the Haskell Invitational Handicap in 2000 before becoming a successful stallion.
+His dam (mother), Tempo, was a granddaughter of the 1000 Guineas winner Glad Rags.
 Union Rags was bred by Phyllis Mills Wyeth, 71 (in 2012), whose parents Alice du Pont and James Mills were prominent owners and breeders of Thoroughbreds.
 Wyeth, who is married to artist Jamie Wyeth, was a steeplechase rider when young, but at age 20 suffered a broken neck and spinal cord damage in an automobile accident.
 Initially able to walk with braces, she has used a motorized chair for many years.
 Wyeth initially sold Union Rags as a yearling, on the advice of tax accountants, but repurchased the horse the next year.
 She races Union Rags under her nom de course, Chadds Ford Stable.

 Racing career

 2011: Two-Year-Old

 Union Rags made his debut on 12 July when he won a Maiden race at Delaware Park Racetrack.
 In August, he was moved into Grade II company for the Saratoga Special Stakes and won in "impressive" style by more than seven lengths.
 On October 8, Union Rags stepped up to Grade I class for the Champagne Stakes at Belmont Park and started the 6/5 favorite against seven opponents.
 Despite struggling to obtain a clear run on the final turn, he broke clear in the straight to win by more than five lengths from Alpha.
 Union Rags started favorite for the Breeders' Cup Juvenile at Churchill Downs on November 5.
 He moved up to challenge the leader Hansen in the straight but "veered" from a straight course before staying on strongly in the closing stages and finishing second by a head.
 In the voting for the title of American Champion Two-Year-Old Colt, Union Rags finished second to Hansen.